Bachelor of Applied Science (Psychology)

 Overview

-Psychologists study the processes around how people think and feel.
-They work closely with patients to understand their mental state and how this is impacting on their behaviours.
-They also conduct research and provide treatments including counselling to help reduce distress, behavioural problems and psychological problems.
+Psychologists also conduct research and provide treatments including counselling to help reduce distress, behavioural problems and psychological problems.
 They work with a broad range of clients in a variety of circumstances including children, adults, couples, families and organisations.

-As a psychology student, you’ll gain strong theoretical and practical skills.
-The degree is the basis for further study if you want to become a practising psychologist or use your study in other careers.
+This degree is the basis for further study if you want to become a practising psychologist.

 To register as a psychologist, in addition to this degree, you'll need to complete the Bachelor of Applied Science (Psychology) (Honours) and the Master of Clinical Psychology (2 years full-time), or equivalent degrees recognised by the Australian Psychological Society.